nebblu/ReACT/README.md

 PMG_Interpolation.cpp

 Note that the SpecialFunctions.cpp and SPT.cpp libraries in the extra_libraries folder contain some additional functions which are necessary for some of these extra libraries.
-Please contact benjamin.bose@unige.ch if you are interested in implementing these and encounter trouble in doing so.
+Please contact ben.bose@ed.ac.uk if you are interested in implementing these and encounter trouble in doing so.